uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.3.10 =

+* Fixed missing links in settings page.

+= 2.3.9 =

+* Cleaned up some code and language, now stores less meta when not needed and added a plugin recommendation for Image Optimization.

 = 2.3.8 =

 * Adds better support for WooCommerce and Sensei.
 Fixes issue with featured images not showing up when auto insert class setting is on.